Kristina DeBarge Pops Out Of Lacy Lingerie

 Kristinia DeBarge shared a brand new photo with her fans today, and it featured her rocking a lacy lingerie top.

 The photo showed the singer posing in front of a completely white backdrop.
-She wore a lingerie top with thick straps, and lacy floral accents.
+She wore a lingerie top with thick straps and lacy floral accents.
 She also threw on a denim jacket, which was falling down her left arm.
-Kristinia gave a coy look for the camera, while placing her right hand on her cheek.
+Kristinia gave a coy look for the camera while placing her right hand on her cheek.

-DeBarge wore her hair down in defined curls, and accessorized with large hoop earrings but no necklace.
-Her makeup included dark mascara, defined brows and dark pink lipstick.
+DeBarge wore her hair down in defined curls and accessorized with large hoop earrings but no necklace.
+Her makeup included dark mascara, defined brows, and dark pink lipstick.

 Fans had plenty of nice things to say.